Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 **Merging of TNscope and TNhaplotyper results (tumor_only)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For tumor-only samples, to reduce the number of reported somatic variants, `TNscope filtering (tumor_only)`_ and `TNhaplotyper filtering (tumor_only)`_ results are merged using the `bcftools` intersect functionality.
-Only those variants called by both callers are confidently reported as the final filtered list of variants (`SNV.somatic.{CASE_ID}.tnscope.all.filtered.pass.vcf.gz`).
+The filtered somatic variants from `TNscope filtering (tumor_only)`_ and `TNhaplotyper filtering (tumor_only)`_ are merged using the `bcftools` intersect command to reduce the number of reported somatic variants for tumor-only samples.
-This is the vcf file that is either uploaded to scout or delivered via caesar to the customer.
+Next, the somatic variants that are called by both variant-callers are reported as the final filtered list of variants (`SNV.somatic.{CASE_ID}.tnscope.all.filtered.pass.vcf.gz`).
+The final VCF constitutes a high confidence set of somatic variants, which is delivered to the customer either by scout or caesar filesystem.

 **Target Genome Analysis with UMI's into account**
 **************************************************